creativeprojects/resticprofile/docs/content/usage/configuration/azure-storage.md

 ---
-title: "Simple Configuration with Azure Storage"
+title: "Example: Azure Storage"
+weight: 10
 ---

 Here's a simple configuration file using a Microsoft Azure backend.
 You will notice that the `env` section lets you define environment variables: